-This is a four-year doctoral degree programme funded by the Engineering and Physical Sciences Research Council (EPSRC) which embeds a Research Engineer (RE) in a company.
-The first year of taught course at Bath or Bournemouth is followed by three research years, in a company chosen to match your interests.
+This is a four-year doctoral degree programme funded by the Engineering and Physical Sciences Research Council (EPSRC) that embeds a Research Engineer (RE) in a company.
+The taught first year at Bath or Bournemouth is followed by three research years, in a company chosen to match your interests.

 CDE students are unusually well-funded.
-You will receive an annual tax-free stipend of £16,277 (EPSRC EngD 2018/19 rate).
-From year two, you will also receive a contribution from the company typically up to £4,000 per annum.
+You will receive the EPSRC annual tax-free stipend for EngD students (£16,509 in 2019/20).
+From year two, you will also receive a contribution from the partner company typically up to £4,000 per annum.
 The CDE directly pays your university registration fee, approximately £5,000 per annum.

 In addition, you can access a generous allowance of £10,000 to use on related activities, such as attending international conferences, games jams, professional training or any activity approved by your university supervisor.
 This package is at the highest level of doctoral support available in the UK.

 We offer a unique programme starting with a fully structured taught first year.
 This includes Master Classes from our company experts, with courses such as computer animation and games, visual effects, machine learning and AI and a growing emphasis on research as the year unfolds.
-REs then join the research team of one of our cutting-edge companies for three years, to develop their next-generation projects.
+REs then join the research team of a cutting-edge company for three years, to develop their next-generation projects.
 REs learn a great deal about the industry and emerge with a CV that no conventional research student can match.

 REs study alongside the 55 doctoral students already associated with the Centre and there are opportunities for lots of different activities.
 Our students are always looking for new things to get involved with.
-They take part in games jams, summer schools and international conferences.
-Recent activities include; SIGGRAPH 2016 in LA, USA, Digital Economy Summer Schools, CHI, IEEEVR 2017 and many more.
+They take part in games jams, summer schools and international conferences such as SIGGRAPH, Digital Economy Network Summer Schools, CHI, IEEEVR and many more.

 Applications are made to the Centre for Digital Entertainment, using either the Bournemouth University online application or the University of Bath online application systems in the links below.
 You will need to create a ‘New User’ account before accessing for the first time.
 If you wish, you can save your partly completed application and log-in later to complete it.
 Your application will be considered by both the University of Bath and Bournemouth University, unless you specifically request otherwise.

-Successful candidates will be notified and invited interview onsite, at either Bournemouth University or the University of Bath.
+Successful candidates will be notified and invited for an interview onsite, at either Bournemouth University or the University of Bath.
 Any missing documents will delay the processing of your application.